-Such men as “Wild Bill” Hickok, Wyatt Earp, Billy Tilghman, Charley Bassett, Luke Short, Clay Allison, Joe Lowe and Jim Curry were all men with nerves of steel who had often been put to the test — anyone of whom would not have hesitated a moment to put up his life as the stake to be played for.
-Those men, all of them, lived and played their part and played it exceeding well on the lurid edge of our Western frontier at the time Ben Thompson was playing his, and it is safe to assume that not one of them would have declined the gage of battle with him had he flung it down to anyone of their number.
+Such men as “Wild Bill” Hickok, Wyatt Earp, Billy Tilghman, Charley Bassett, Luke Short, Clay Allison, Joe Lowe, and Jim Curry were all men with nerves of steel who had often been put to the test — anyone of whom would not have hesitated a moment to put up his life as the stake to be played for.
+Those men, all of them, lived and played their part and played it exceeding well on the lurid edge of our Western frontier at the time Ben Thompson was playing him.
+It is safe to assume that not one of them would have declined the gage of battle with him had he flung it down to any one of their number.

-In making this admission, however, I am constrained to say that little doubt exists in my mind but that Thompson would have been returned the winner of the contest.
-Ben Thompson was murdered along with his personal friend, King Fisher, in a vaudeville theatre in San Antonio, Texas, in March , 1884.
+In making this admission, however, I am constrained to say that little doubt exists in my mind but that Thompson would have been returned the contest winner.
+Ben Thompson was murdered along with his personal friend, King Fisher, in a vaudeville theatre in San Antonio, Texas, on March 11, 1884.

-Both he and King Fisher were killed from ambush by a number of persons who were concealed in the wings of the stage, and neither ever knew what happened.
+Both he and King Fisher were killed from ambush by several persons who were concealed in the wings of the stage, and neither ever knew what happened.
 Ben was hit eight times by bullets fired from a Winchester rifle, and King Fisher was hit five times.
-All the shots were fired simultaneously and both sank to the floor dead as it is possible to ever be.
-It was a cold-blooded, cruel and premeditated murder, for which no one was ever punished by law.
+All the shots were fired simultaneously, and both sank to the floor dead as it is possible ever to be.
+It was a cold-blooded, cruel and premeditated murder for which no one was ever punished by law.